 For first-time sellers (and sometimes even for veterans), selling a home can be an overwhelming, emotionally draining undertaking.
-If, however, you avoid certain things, you’ll be far more likely to sell your house for the most money in San Antonio.
+If, however, you avoid certain things, you’ll be far more likely to sell your house for the most money in South Texas area.
 Skirt the five pitfalls described below, and you just might sell your house for the most money possible for your home and within a reasonable time.

 1. Don’t Skimp on Photos